 Finally, you should know that there are laws regulating how much an attorney can charge for his or her services.
 If you haven’t hired a lawyer to help you because you believe you cannot afford one, you should know that you can, because the attorney only gets their fee if you are approved, and that fee comes out of the back pay that is awarded.

-At Plaxen & Adler, P.A., we help disabled individuals apply for the benefit programs offered by the Social Security Administration, including SSD and SSI.
-If you have been denied benefits or need help with the application process, an experienced Maryland Disability lawyer from our team is here to help.
+At Plaxen Adler Muncy, P.A., we help disabled individuals apply for the benefit programs offered by the Social Security Administration, including SSD and SSI.
+If you have been denied benefits or need help with the application process, an experienced Maryland disability lawyer from our team is here to help.
 To schedule a free consultation, call us today at 410.730.7737, or leave us a message through our contact form.